adithvijayann/Frame.io-lite/README.md

 - **Video playback** is implemented using `expo-av`.
 - **Freehand drawing** is implemented using `react-native-svg` with gesture handling.
 - **Data persistence** is handled via `AsyncStorage` for storing comments and drawings locally.
-- The project is structured into separate components for video, comments, and drawing to ensure clarity and maintainability.
+- The project is structured into separate components for video and drawing to ensure clarity and maintainability.

 ---